-The State of Idaho and associated territory under IDL protection falls between two different geographic areas as it pertains to the national dispatching system.
+The State of Idaho and associated territory under IDL protection falls between two different geographic areas.
 Coeur d'Alene Dispatch Zone and Grangeville Dispatch Zone fall under Northern Rockies Geographic Area and the Northern Rockies Coordination Center.
 All other dispatch zones in Idaho fall under the Great Basin Geographic Area and Great Basin Coordination Center.
-All ordering and dispatching references under the Northern Rockies supplement sections in this mobilization guide pertain to dispatch zones and resources within Northern Rockies Geographic Area.
+All ordering and dispatching references under the Northern Rockies supplement sections pertain to dispatch zones and resources within Northern Rockies Geographic Area.
 Orders for resources located outside of Northern Rockies will follow normal dispatch channels and/or procedures established by formal agreements between inter-GACC dispatch zones.

-- 1. Check aircraft availability with the aircraft's host dispatch center. - 2.
-Dispatch requests outside of the aircraft's host dispatch zone are coordinated with the IDL Fire Management Bureau Duty Officer.
-The Fire Management Bureau Duty Officer must authorize the use of the State aircraft outside of the State of Idaho. - 3.
+1. Check aircraft availability with the aircraft's host dispatch center.

+- 2. Dispatch requests outside of the aircraft's host dispatch zone are coordinated with the IDL Duty Officer.
+The IDL Duty Officer must authorize the use of the State aircraft outside of the State of Idaho. - 3.
 An incident may order IDL aircraft through your zone dispatch center.
 Dispatch will initiate and process a resource order with a name request for the specific aircraft and place through normal dispatch channels with notification to the Fire Management Bureau Duty Officer.
 If the ordering dispatch is functioning as the host dispatch center for the resource, they may initiate a resource order and fill it locally with the IDL aircraft. - 4.
-Orders for IDL aircraft will generally be filled on a "first-come-first-served" basis unless circumstances concerning the statewide fire situation dictate otherwise.

-- 5. IDL aircraft may be ordered under an IDL preposition resource order.
+Orders for IDL aircraft will generally be filled on a "first-come-first-served" basis unless circumstances concerning the statewide fire situation dictate otherwise. - 5.
+IDL aircraft may be ordered under an IDL preposition resource order.
 Orders for these aircraft, while deployed on the pre-position order, are placed to the pre-position dispatch center. - 6.
 IDL will make every effort to staff IDL helicopters with a helicopter manager and module.
-When ordering IDL helicopters, the ordering incident will provide or request NWCG Certified helicopter manager and support personnel.
+When ordering IDL helicopters, the ordering incident will provide or request NWCG certified helicopter manager and support personnel.
 A complete helicopter module is not required for dispatch.
 However, a helicopter manager must be assigned to and meet the aircraft prior to arrival at the incident.